 Search for stories that will have impact and bring understanding to your audience.
 Find something that interests you.
 If it interests you, you’ll share that passion with your assignment editor – and your audience.

-Studies show your non-Aboriginal audience wants to learn more about Aboriginal peoples.
-In some markets, Aboriginal peoples represent significant audience share — ignoring them is a sure-fire way to see your numbers shrink.
+Studies show your non-Indigenous audience wants to learn more about Indigenous Peoples.
+In some markets, Indigenous Peoples represent significant audience share — ignoring them is a sure-fire way to see your numbers shrink.

 Keeping this in mind, “diversity” should be one of the buzzwords (such as “exclusive,” “inside access,” or “enterprise”) that make an assignment editor’s ears perk up.
 Remind your assignment editor that, in ADDITION to being a fantastic enterprise story about fascinating characters involved in real struggles regarding a pressing public policy issue, this story you’re pitching will present a diverse and under-reported community (or whatever buzzwords your newsroom uses).